 Launched by the London-based non-profit Global Thinkers Forum, Athena40 is a platform connecting and recognising women from around the world.

 In 2018 at UNESCO in Paris it launched the first ever global list of some of the world’s most forward-thinking women nominated by the public and voted by a panel of 58 independent, international judges.
 Athena40 has been created as a platform to democratise recognition for women and bring to the spotlight grassroots women and women making an impact.

-They all connected live from London to other panels in Amman, Beirut, Istanbul, Karachi, Athens, Joburg and Irvine, California to get a sense of what challenges women need to overcome across different societies and cultures, but also to record calls to action.
+They all connected live from London to other panels in Zagreb, Amman, Beirut, Nairobi, Karachi, Lagos, Oregon and Irvine, California to get a sense of what challenges women need to overcome across different societies and cultures, but also to record calls to action.